yilmazmusa08/AutoScience/README.md

 ## Configuration

-You can configure the project by modifying the .env file in the frontend and backend directories.
+You can configure the project by modifying the .env files in the frontend and backend directories.
 Adjust the environment variables as needed.

 ## Usage